ideal-lab5/iris/pallets/proxy/README.md

 ## Rewards

-Proxy nodes are rewarded based on the requests from the `IngestionQueue` and the `EjectionQueue` that they proxy.
-Unlike a staking mechanism for validator nodes, rhe tokens that proxy nodes recieve as a reward originate from the account who added the command to either queue initially.

-### Reward for exeucting write commands

-In this scenario, a proxy node is responsible

-### Rewards for executing read commands
+### Vesting Schedule

+Rewards are distributed based on a vesting schedule.
+When a request is added to the ingestion queue by a data owner, the price for the gateway node is locked and the data owner locks that amount of currency within a vesting schedule.

+wishful thinking: The 50% of the total is distributed after an asset class is created over the next 50 blocks, the other 50% is leaked to the gateway, 1% per block.

 ## Slashing